 |State||Annual Mean Salary|

-Tools & Technologies Used by Geodetic Surveyors
+What Tools & Technology do Geodetic Surveyors Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Geodetic Surveyors: